A model for configuration spaces of points: The Cattaneo-Felder-Mnev graph complex and operad

 where the sum runs over all $k+1$-tuples $(\Gamma',\Gamma_1, \dots ,\Gamma_k)$ such that when each graph $\Gamma_i$ is inserted at the vertex $i$ of $\Gamma'$, there is a way of reconnecting the loose edges such that one obtains $\Gamma$. \end{prop}

 To obtain the appropriate signs one has to consider the full data of graphs with an ordering of oriented edges.
 In this situation the orientation of the edges of $\Gamma$ is preserved and one uses the symmetry relations on $\Gamma$ in such a way that for all $i=1,\dots,k$, the labels of the edges of the subgraph $\Gamma_{i}$ come before the labels of the edges of the subgraph $\Gamma_{i+1}$ and all of those come before the labels of the edges of the subgraphs $\Gamma'$.
+Notice that if one of the $i_j=0$, the cooperadic cocomposition is given by adding a disconnected vertex to $\Gamma'$ \cite[Section 2.2.1]{fressewillwacher}.
 The cooperad axioms are a straightforward verification.

 \begin{prop} The dg commutative algebras $\pdGra_V(n)$ for $n=1,2,\dots$ assemble to form a cooperadic right $\pdGra_D$ comodule $\pdGra_V$ in dg commutative algebras. \end{prop} \begin{proof}

 The cooperadic coactions are defined through formulas similar to \eqref{eq:graphs coaction} and proof of the associativity axiom is formally the same as the proof of the previous Proposition.